 The fact that coffee stimulates a reaction in your gut and digestive tract has been so well documented that scientists have even tried using it as a method of helping people after abdominal surgery who suffer from gut peristalsis!

 Coffee is a potent drink that causes many reactions in your body, and one of those is more movement in your digestive tract.
-However, this does not mean that it is a healthy drink or the only cure for constipation.
+However, this does not mean that it is the only cure for constipation.
 There are many alternatives, like eating high fiber, water rich foods.

 Coffee is only one option for staying regular, which creates a happy, healthy digestive tract.
 Physical exercise also helps to stimulate your gut, as does drinking other healthy drinks.